ryantaylor-cu/remote-access/_episodes/02-monitoring.md

 - "What hardware resources are being used?"
 objectives:
 - "Understand the computing concept of a process"
-- "Differentiate types of RAM use"
+- "Differentiate types of memory use"
-- "Understand used and available RAM."
+- "Understand used and available memory."
 - "Display disk space usage"
 - "Examine how many CPU cores are being used"
 keypoints: